-4. INVEST IN TOOLS, TECHNOLOGY AND DATA ANALYTICS
+4. INVEST IN TOOLS, TECHNOLOGY, AND DATA ANALYTICS

-.
-DEPLOY ADVANCED
+5. DEPLOY ADVANCED TRAINING

-This Strategy provides a broad outline of our priorities and sets the direction and approach for our future.
+This Strategy provides a broad outline of our priorities to set the direction and approach for our future.
 It does not attempt to detail every activity or initiative the Postal Inspection Service will pursue to achieve our strategic goals.

-Security enhancements to components of the Postal Service network, from more secure mail receptacles to better locking mechanisms to increased security and accountability for Arrow keys, are some of the most important components to securing the mail from criminals and preventing associated Postal crimes, such as the robberies of letter carriers.
+Enhancing delivery security is crucial to stopping mail thieves and preventing associated postal crimes, such as robberies of letter carriers.
+Three key components of this effort are deploying more secure mail receptacles, installing better locking mechanisms, and implementing increased security and accountability for arrow keys.